Super Bowl VI: Fourth quarter

 Miami managed to advance to midfield early in the final period, opening the fourth quarter with their first third down conversion of the game.
-Howley ended the drive, however, by intercepting a pass from Griese intended for Kiick in the flat.
-After returning the ball 41 yards, Howley tripped and fell at the Dolphins 9-yard line with no one near him.
+Howley ended the drive, however, by intercepting a pass from Griese intended for Kiick.
+After returning the ball 41 yards, Howley tripped and fell at the Dolphins' 9-yard line with no one near him.
 He then got up and spiked the ball out of frustration for not scoring a touchdown.
-But three plays later, Staubach threw a 7-yard touchdown pass to tight end Mike Ditka, increasing the Dallas lead to 24–3 with twelve minutes left in the game.
+But three plays later, Dallas capitalized on the turnover with Staubach's 7-yard touchdown pass to tight end Mike Ditka, increasing their lead to 24–3 with 12 minutes left in the game.

-Miami began their next possession at their own 23-yard line and mounted only their third sustained drive of the game, reaching the Dallas 16-yard line in six plays.
-However, Griese fumbled the snap and the ball was recovered by Cowboys left end Larry Cole at the 20-yard line.
-The Cowboys then mounted an eleven-play drive to the Miami 1-yard line which featured just one pass and a fake field goal attempt on fourth-and-one at the Miami 20-yard line (it should be noted the victory formation, where the quarterback kneels to run down the clock, was not introduced in the NFL until late in the 1978 season following the Miracle at the Meadowlands).
-However, on first-and-goal at the 1-yard line, Hill fumbled while attempting to dive across the goal line, and the ball was recovered at the 4-yard line by Dolphins defensive tackle Manny Fernandez with just under two minutes left.
-Miami then ran four meaningless plays to end the game.
+Miami began their next possession at their own 23-yard line and mounted only their third sustained drive of the game, reaching the Dallas 16-yard line in six plays, which included a 16-yard reception by Csonka and two receptions by tight end Marv Fleming for 37 yards.
+However, when Miami reached the Dallas 16, Griese fumbled the snap, and defensive end Larry Cole recovered it at the 20-yard line.
+The Cowboys then mounted an 11-play drive to the Miami 1-yard line which featured a 22-yard reception by Ditka, an 18-yard run by Garrison, and a 4th-and-1 conversion by running back Dan Reeves on a fake field goal attempt at the Miami 20-yard line, which was followed by a 17-yard run by Ditka to set up 1st-and-goal at the Miami 1-yard line (the victory formation, where the quarterback kneels to run down the clock, was not introduced in the NFL until late in the 1978 season following the Miracle at the Meadowlands).
+On the next play, however, Hill fumbled the ball while attempting to dive into the end zone, and the ball was recovered at the 4-yard line by Dolphins defensive tackle Manny Fernandez with just under two minutes left.
+Miami, now playing for pride, ran four meaningless plays and reached their own 26-yard line to end the game.